FAQ

 If you need the NA for the 'maximum' light collection angle of the lens, then there is no universally agreed definition of it (at least it seems).
 It shall be up to you whether you use the sine angle for the mid point of a side or a corner of the square lens.

 If you need a NA for your incident beam, then you need to use the beam diameter when calculating it (assuming the beam diameter is smaller than the lens aperture).
-Thus, in this case, the lens shape doesn't matter.
+Thus, the lens shape doesn't matter in this case.

 SMD Tool